Cogniac/cogniac-sdk-csharp/README.md

 	urlPrefix (string):         	(Optional) Do not use this parameter unless the API has been relocated to a different address.
 The default value is always used.

-The following are methods are members of the Cogniac.Connection object:
+The following methods are members of the Cogniac.Connection object:

 __GetAllAuthorizedTenants(username, password, urlPrefix)__